RUTLANDS AUSTRALIAN COBBERDOGS POWERFUL STUFF

 I hesitated before I answered her.
 Unless I wanted her to?
 She had to be kidding!

-The following Thursday Shirley picked me up ( I didn't have a car) and drove me to her home.
-Everyone else had arrived by the time we got there, and when I walked into the room, the people gathered in the lounge room were so friendly, hugging me and welcoming me that I felt very uncomfortable.
+The following Thursday Shirley picked me up and drove me to her home.
+Everyone else had arrived by the time we got there, and when I walked into the room, the people gathered in the lounge room were so friendly, hugging me and welcoming me that it was downright embarrassing and I felt very uncomfortable.
 It was weird already I thought to myself, and the meeting hadn't even started yet!
 People didn't normally hug and kiss you on the cheek when you'd never met them before.

 Finally, everyone sat down and got out their bibles.
 Shirley sat beside me and handed me one, whispering that she would find the pages for me so that I could follow the study.
 The evening dragged along and I was relieved when it eventually ended and we gathered in the kitchen for refreshments.
 As soon as it was respectfully timely, I asked if I could please be driven home.

 I was glad that Shirley didn't ask me what I thought, or put any pressure on me.
 We chatted about other things on the drive back to my place and when I waved her goodnight from my porch, I was relieved.
 The deal was done, and now Shirley and I could be normal friends.

 To my surprise, over the following days, some of the scriptures I'd read that night kept popping into my head.
 One in particular.

 "For God so loved the world, that he sent his only begotten son, that whoever believes in him will not perish but will have ever lasting life."
 John 3:16